Mixed updating in structured populations: Abstract

 \section{Abstract}

 Evolutionary graph theory (EGT) studies the effect of population structure on evolutionary dynamics.
 The vertices of the graph represent the $N$ individuals.
 The edges denote interactions for competitive replacement.
 Two standard update rules are death-Birth (dB) and Birth-death (Bd).
 Under dB, an individual is chosen uniformly at random to die, and its neighbors compete to fill the vacancy proportional to their fitness.
 Under Bd, an individual is chosen for reproduction proportional to fitness, and its offspring replaces a randomly chosen neighbor.
 Here we study mixed updating between those two scenarios.
 In each time step, with probability $\delta$ the update is dB and with remaining probability it is Bd.
-We study fixation probabilities and times as functions of $\delta$ under constant selection.
+We study fixation probabilities and times as functions of $\delta$ under neutral evolution and constant selection.
 Despite the fact that fixation probabilities and times can be increasing, decreasing, or non-monotonic in $\delta$, we prove nearly all unweighted undirected graphs have short fixation times and provide an efficient algorithm to estimate their fixation probabilities.
-We also prove that weighted directed graphs that are uniform circulations have fixation probability $1/N$ for every $\delta$.
 Finally, we prove exact formulas for fixation probabilities on cycles, stars, and more complex structures and classify their sensitivities to $\delta$.